oddbird/sliiides/content/hints/camosun.md

     carrying a laptop
   script: |
     - Also the people who interact with our sites
-    - (super cute in their handy tool belts)
     - On their chosen devices
     - (with varying capabilities)
-    - _And we're also collaborating with…_
+    - _We're also collaborating with…_

 - known: img-not-alone-et
   script: |
     - aliens 👽
     - Maybe, who knows?
+    - We should help them out

 - img: no-harm/et-bike.jpg
   alt: >